artist-nemo/lostart/README.md

-Thanks to :sparkles: Maddy for help with the Video
+Special thanks to :sparkles: Maddy for help with this Video

 ## License